hg-mirrors/pypy_externals/README.rst

 Then copy the headers to the include directory, rename ``liblzma.a`` to ``lzma.lib`` and copy it to the lib directory

-The following libraries were copied from a build of CPython 2.7.13: sqlite3 bzlib

 Note that the libeay32.dll and ssleay32.dll files are for testing only, PyPy will statically link to libeay32.lib and ssleay32.lib